 - Muscular problems: Issues like torticollis can cause a stiff neck and limited movement.

-Treatment and Preventative Measures
+Treatment and Preventative Measures for Flat Head Syndrome

 There are several things you can do to combat flat head syndrome in any situation.
 Whether they’re sleeping, traveling, or enjoying playtime, you can ensure your baby isn’t in one position for too long.

 While your baby is playing, try to have them play on their tummy as much as possible.
-Not only will this help strengthen various muscles, but it will also keep the plagiocephaly at bay.
+Not only will this help strengthen various muscles, but it will also keep plagiocephaly at bay.

 To learn more about how to treat flat head syndrome at home, check out this video from Stanford Children’s Health.